jw2249a/2017-bayes-audit/2017-code/README.md

 | CO Prop A       | Plurality    | 1         | No        | Yes        | No

-If the contest only allows pre-qualified write-ins, then those pre-qualified write-in names (with preceding "+" signs) are given on the contest row, but not printed on the ballot.
+If the contest only allows write-ins that are (pre-)qualified, then those qualified write-in names (with preceding "+" signs) are given on the contest row, but not printed on the ballot.
+Example: ``+Jack Frost`` for Denver Mayor above.

-Additional contest types may be supported as needed.
+Although plurality is the only contest type shown here, additional contest types, such as IRV, will be supported as needed.

-This is a CSV file, with the name ``12-contests.csv`` (possibly with a version label).

 [Back to TOC](#table-of-contents)

 ### Contest groups file

-The **contest groups file** is optional, but may be helpful in making the collections file more compact, and in making the audit more efficient.
+A **contest groups specification file** has a file name of the form

+    ``1-election-spec/election-spec-contest-groups.csv

+(possibly with a version label).

+Such a contest groups file specifies a number of **``contest groups``** that may be used later to simplify the election specification.
+Contest groups are used to generalize the familiar notion of a ``ballot style``.

-A **contest group** is a set of contests.
+A **contest group** has a name (id) and is defined as an (ordered) set of contests.

-A contest group id should not be the same as any contest id.
+A contest group id must not be the same as any contest id.
-For clarity here, we always write a contest group id in caps, as in "**FEDERAL**" or "**STATEWIDE**".
+For clarity, we always write a contest group id in caps, as in "**FEDERAL**" or "**STATEWIDE**", although this is not required.

-Although ``multi.py`` does not directly support the abstraction of a "ballot style" (a set of contests that may occur on a ballot), the notion of "contest groups" fulfill most of the needs of the ballot style notion.
-Moreover, if ballot styles are added at some later time to ``multi.py``, then ballot styles are easily defined in terms of contest groups.
+The ``multi.py`` program supports a generalization of the notion of a "ballot style" (a set of contests that may occur on a ballot) via the notion of "contest groups", and the notions of "required contests" and "possible contests."

 The use of contest groups may provide clarity, as it provides organization for the set of contests.
 In many places, one may specify a contest